 Keep your dog on a long leash at all times.
-This is important to maintain control and to prevent unwanted behaviors before they happen, which will alleviate the learning process for both you and your pooch.
+This is important to maintain control and prevent unwanted behaviors before they happen, which will alleviate the learning process for both you and your pooch.

-Walk with your furry friend around the park and when you notice he is sniffing one spot for too long, or maybe displaying some pre-roll behaviors such as pawing or kneeling, immediately interrupt him to come to you.
+Walk with your furry friend around the park, and when you notice he is sniffing one spot for too long or maybe displaying some pre-roll behaviors such as pawing or kneeling, immediately interrupt him to come to you.

-As soon as he obeys, reward him with a training treat and well-deserved pat.
+As soon as he obeys, reward him with a training treat and a well-deserved pat.
 This will also strengthen your recall, which is always a great tool to have!

-Firstly, stock up on treats and an old aluminum can be filled with rocks or coins, we will call this the “shaker.”
+Firstly, stock up on treats, and an old aluminum can be filled with rocks or coins.
+We will call this the “shaker.”